fabric8io/docker-maven-plugin/doc/manual/image-configuration.md

 The plugin's configuration is centered around *images*.
 These are specified for each image within the `<images>` element of the configuration with one `<image>` element per image to use.

 The `<image>` element can contain the following sub elements:

 * **name** : Each `<image>` configuration has a mandatory, unique docker repository *name*.
-This can include registry and tag parts, too.
-For definition of the repository name please refer to the Docker documentation
+This can include registry and tag parts, but also placeholder parameters.
+See below for a detailed explanation.
 * **alias** is a shortcut name for an image which can be used for identifying the image within this configuration.
 This is used when linking images together or for specifying it with the global